adam-neto/NYC-Taxi-and-COVID-19/README.md

 period_df, skipped = q.build_period_summary(data_dir="taxi_data")
 ```

 The shared pipeline labels `2021` and `2022` as `intermediate`.
-RQ2 is expected to use that intermediate period for recovery analysis; RQ1 and RQ3 can still subset the data if those years are not needed.
+RQ2 and RQ3 use that intermediate period for recovery analysis, while any analysis can still subset the data further if needed.

 ## RQ2 Workflow